TinQlo/LogFly/README.md

 ## Example:

 ### both file and CLI code
-    write_log('Doctor Who', 'fileCLI', 'info', "this is Doctor's log, in file and CLI.")
+    logfly.write_log('Doctor Who', 'fileCLI', 'info', "this is Doctor's log, in file and CLI.")
 #### in CLI
     2021-07-29 20:39:07 [INFO] this is Doctor's log, in file and CLI.
 #### in file (Doctor Who-2021-07-29.log)
     2021-07-29 20:39:07 [INFO] this is Doctor's log, in file and CLI.

 ### only in CLI code
-    write_log('Doctor Who', 'CLI', 'info', "this is Doctor's log, only in CLI.")
+    logfly.write_log('Doctor Who', 'CLI', 'info', "this is Doctor's log, only in CLI.")
 #### in CLI
     2021-07-29 20:39:07 [INFO] this is Doctor's log, only in CLI.
 #### in file
     None

 ### only in file code
-    write_log('Doctor Who', 'file', 'info', "this is Doctor's log, in file and CLI.")
+    logfly.write_log('Doctor Who', 'file', 'info', "this is Doctor's log, in file and CLI.")
 #### in CLI
     None
 #### in file (Doctor Who-2021-07-29.log)